CoderAllan/vscode-angulartools/README.md

 The 'Show module hierarchy' command is used for visualizing the hierarchy of the modules in an Angular application.
 The command scans all the *.ts files in the project to identify classes decorated with the `@NgModule` class decorator and then visualize how each module is imported by other modules.
 It will also visualize the classes specified in the imports and the exports section of the NgModule definition.

+When you click a node the file it is associated with will be opened in the editor.

 In the visualization the classes will be colored depending on the class decorator of each class:

 * Modules are red